-Manchester United Women v Tottenham Hotspur Women
+Man Utd beat Spurs in WSL to extend run

-First Half ends, Manchester United Women 2, Tottenham Hotspur Women 0.
+Match ends, Manchester United Women 3, Tottenham Hotspur Women 0.

+Manchester United recorded their sixth successive victory in all competitions as they comfortably defeated Tottenham in the Women's Super League.

+United took the lead in the 38th minute when Vilde Boe Risa volleyed in from close range following Katie Zelem's corner from the left wing.

 Line-ups